evdoxiataka/effi_user_study1/README.md

-# Using Lay User Feedback for Improving Fairness in AI Decision-Making
+# Human-in-the-loop Fairness: Integrating Stakeholder Feedback to Incorporate Fairness Perspectives in Responsible AI - USER STUDY 1
-This repository constitutes a supplementary material for the paper "Using Lay User Feedback for Improving Fairness in AI Decision-Making" submitted to FAccT-24.
+This repository constitutes a supplementary material for the paper "Human-in-the-loop Fairness: Integrating Stakeholder Feedback to Incorporate Fairness Perspectives in Responsible AI" submitted to ACM TIST.

 It contains the: